PrasadGautham/web-wrapper-delivery-app/README.md

 That means:
 - restaurants create delivery orders in the restaurant portal
-- merchants or franchise owners can see all stores under their group
+- merchant-group owners can see all stores under their group
 - the fleet company controls dispatching and commercial rules
 - drivers only see the payout they earn for a trip
 - drivers do not see what the fleet company charges the restaurant